 A one-of-a-kind opportunity for food lovers to experience the city’s best restaurants and bars, neighborhood by neighborhood, and meet the culinary stars behind the flavors.

-Save the Date: the 3rd Annual Chefs’ Night for PAWS will be held June 3, 2019!
+Tickets now on sale: the 3rd Annual Chefs’ Night for PAWS will be held June 3, 2019!

 Our Core Values